-Hazelwood Initiative and their partners, through the Greater Hazelwood Community Collaborative (GHCC), serve the Pittsburgh-based neighborhood of Hazelwood.
-Though small, Hazelwood is strategically located relative to downtown Pittsburgh, and is also the home of the former Jones & Laughlin steel factory, which is in the process of being redeveloped.
-Hazelwood is a mixed-race, predominantly low-income community, with a historic downtown area that has suffered from disinvestment.
+Hazelwood Initiative and their partners, through the Greater Hazelwood Community Collaborative (GHCC), serve the Greater Hazelwood community in Pittsburgh.
+Although small, Greater Hazelwood is strategically located relative to downtown Pittsburgh and Oakland and is also the home of the former Jones & Laughlin steel factory, which is in the process of being redeveloped as Hazelwood Green.
+Hazelwood is a mixed-race, predominantly low-income community with a historic downtown area that has suffered from disinvestment.
 Hazelwood Initiative and the GHCC have been supporting revitalization in the neighborhood through community organizing, housing and real estate development, and other impactful programs.

-The resulting strategy is an actionable document that will be used by the Hazelwood Initiative and the GHCC to guide their work in the coming years.
-It includes six detailed housing strategies (incl. number/type of units, locations, funding sources, etc.), as well as six strategies for how to revitalize the business district, including both site/business-specific strategies and broader placemaking strategies.
+The resulting strategy is an actionable document that is being used by the Hazelwood Initiative and the GHCC to guide their work.
+It includes six detailed housing strategies (with number/type of units, locations, funding sources, etc.), as well as six strategies for how to revitalize the business district, including both site/business-specific strategies and broader placemaking strategies.

 Economic Development Strategy